About me

 Pilar working

 Hi!
 My name is Pilar Miralles and I was born in Almería (Spain) in 1997.
-I am a composer and sound artist based in Helsinki (Finland).
+I am a composer and researcher based in Helsinki (Finland).
 I speak Spanish, English, and a decent French.
 You can find my artist statement and short bio in the home page.

 Education

-• Preparatory doctoral student in Composition at DocMus Doctoral School of the Sibelius Academy, University of the Arts Helsinki (Finland, ongoing)
+• Preparatory doctoral student at DocMus Doctoral School of the Sibelius Academy, University of the Arts Helsinki (Finland, 2024)

 • Master of Music in Composition at the Sibelius Academy, University of the Arts Helsinki (Finland, 2022)